sorrel/minimal-mistakes/_pages/services.md

 # Prices
 We typically charge £22 per hour for qualfied professional gardening services.

-*Leaf and Seed has fully public liability insurance for our work.*
+*Leaf and Seed are fully public liability insured for our work.*